dennisppaul/umgebung/_posts/2025-04-03-Umfeld-on-Raspberry-Pi.md

 ## Quick Start

-for a quick start an image with *Umgebung* and all dependencies can be download from: http://dm-hb.de/umgebung-rpi
+for a quick start an image with *Umfeld* and all dependencies can be download from: http://dm-hb.de/umfeld-rpi

 the image has been tested on *Raspberry Pi 4 Model B* with Raspberry Pi OS (64-bit), *Debian Bookworm* ( Released: 2024-11-19 ).

 the credentials are:

-- name ....... : `umgebung.local`
+- name ....... : `umfeld.local`
-- user ....... : `umgebung`
+- user ....... : `umfeld`
-- password ... : `umgebung123`
+- password ... : `umfeld123`

 ## Preparing the Build Environment